-The CTC is mainly financed by the Government of Canada through parliamentary appropriations.
+The Commission is mainly financed by the Government of Canada through parliamentary appropriations.
 Parliamentary appropriations used to fund core operations and capital expenditures are considered unrestricted and recognized as revenues when the appropriations are authorized and any eligibility criteria are met.
-Parliamentary appropriations used to fund one-time activities, such as Connecting America, are considered restricted.
+Parliamentary appropriations used to fund one-time activities are considered restricted.
 Restricted appropriations have eligibility criteria and stipulations that give rise to an obligation that meets the definition of a liability.
-Restricted appropriation are recognized as deferred revenue when the stipulation gives rise to a liability.
+Restricted appropriations are recognized as deferred revenue when the stipulation gives rise to a liability.
 Restricted appropriation revenue is recognized as the stipulation liabilities are settled.

-As a result of the CTC's year-end date (December 31) being different than the Government of Canada's year end date (March 31), the CTC is funded by portions of appropriations from two Government fiscal years.
+As a result of the Commission's year-end date (December 31) being different than the Government of Canada's year-end date (March 31), the Commission is funded by portions of appropriations from two Government fiscal years.

-The CTC will have a deferred parliamentary appropriations balance at year-end when the restricted funding received for the period exceeds the restricted appropriations recognized for the related fiscal period.
-The CTC will have a parliamentary appropriations receivable balance when restricted appropriations recognized exceed the restricted funding received.
+The Commission will have a deferred parliamentary appropriations balance at year-end when the restricted funding received for the period exceeds the restricted appropriations recognized for the related fiscal period.
+The Commission will have a parliamentary appropriations receivable balance when restricted appropriations recognized exceed the restricted funding received.

-The CTC does not have the authority to exceed approved appropriations.
+The Commission does not have the authority to exceed approved appropriations.